michaeljohnilagan/aspragers/README.md

 * [`notebooks/synth-answer.ipynb`](notebooks/synth-answer.ipynb)
 * [`notebooks/eval-fullrag.ipynb`](notebooks/eval-fullrag.ipynb)

+Note that some of the notebooks produce CSV files that the app depends on.
 Reproducibility is expected---if some result is not reproducible, please let me know.

 ### Other settings that can be changed